tiagoburiol/fb.beamSection/notebooks/gid_mesh_tutorial.md

 * GiD is a buggy program.
 Be sure to save your project often as you edit.

-* `Ctrl + Z` can be quite unrealiable to undo steps, use it with care, since it can crash or 'softlock' the program in many cases.
+* `Ctrl + Z` can be quite unrealiable to undo steps, use it with care, since it can crash or 'softlock' the program in some cases.

 * The free version of GiD allows only a limited number of surfaces to be saved on a file, but you can still export the mesh and later delete a few surfaces to be able to save the project.